shammellee/dresscodejs/README.md

 Dresscode is a new way to think about building web pages.

+# Overview

 At its core, Dresscode embeds entire CSS rules in CSS class names.
 For example:

 ```html
 <div data-dresscode='my-class' class='background-color_red color_white'></div>